Amsamms/web_apps/README.md

 - Searches through both app names and descriptions

 ### Accessing Private Apps
-1. Press and hold the following keys simultaneously:
+1. Ask the chatbot :)
-   - A
-   - S
-   - F
 2. The private apps section will appear with a smooth fade-in animation

 ### Visual Effects